CSX in Ohio

 - The Northwest Ohio Terminal near North Baltimore, Ohio is a cornerstone of the National Gateway.
 The facility, which employs nearly 300 people, is operating at full capacity, managing more than 30 trains a day and moving hundreds of thousands of containers per year.

-- The facility is expanding lift capacity by roughly 50 percent, adding two wide-span cranes and expanding processing tracks.
-The company is also adding new receiving and departure tracks inside the terminal limits to help facilitate train movements.
-The projects could be complete as early as 2014.
+- The facility expanded lift capacity by roughly 50 percent, adding two wide-span cranes and expanding processing tracks.
+The company also added new receiving and departure tracks inside the terminal limits to help facilitate train movements.
+The projects were completed in 2014.

-- Overall, the facility is estimated to lower CO2 emission by over 20 million tons and reduce fuel consumption by nearly 2 billion gallons over 30 years.
-The facility employs five almost silent, ultra-efficient wide span cranes that reduce energy consumption, improve efficiency and significantly reduce emissions.
+- Overall, the facility is estimated to lower CO2 emission by more than 20 million tons and reduce fuel consumption by nearly 2 billion gallons over 30 years.
+The facility employs five almost silent, ultra-efficient wide-span cranes that reduce energy consumption, improve efficiency and significantly reduce emissions.

 ** This figure includes current and former employees.